Shanaz Ikonne, PLLC

 As a therapist, Shanaz Ikonne seeks to guide her clients to a place of hope and healing.
 She specializes in working in a trauma-informed framework to help women embrace their authentic selves.

-I focused on creating a brand that would make visitors feel comfortable and trusting in Shanaz as a therapist and a website that was organized with easy-to-find key information.
+I focused on creating a brand that would make visitors feel comfortable in trusting Shanaz as a therapist and a website that was organized with easy-to-find key information.

 I collaborated with Evan Zane-Green on interviewing potential users to understand their expectations when it comes to looking for a new therapist.
 I guided him in creating research questions and designing a card sort to test how users expect a therapist site to be organized.

 Shanaz especially wanted us to focus on designing for neurodiverse clients, so we made sure to include them in our sample, research the best overall ways to design for neurodiversity, and understand their experiences with therapy.

 Use mainly sans serif fonts that are large and readable.
 For serif fonts, if used, keep them only for headings and increase kerning.
 Avoid italics.

 Clear, simple, active language without jargon

 Muted, desaturated colors with adequate contrast, but not too much; “balance between colourfulness and greyness”.

 Minimize audio and video, and give the user control over it.
 Test designs with users who are neurodiverse.